Introduction to LINQ Include

 var C_OrderDetails=context.customer details.Include ("OrderDetails").ToList();

-In this syntax we are using include method to combine the related entities in same query like merging the multiple entities in a single query.
+In this syntax, we use the include method to combine the related entities in the same query, like merging multiple entities in a single query.

 Var COrderDetails=context.CustomerDetails.Include ("OrderDetails").ToList();